VictorAceChen/Winform-nested-menus/README.md

 [IMPLEMENTING CLOSE BUTTON IN TAB PAGES](http://www.dotnetthoughts.net/implementing-close-button-in-tab-pages/)

 Changes I made:

 In the original example, MDI child forms had there window flicker during tab selection.
-This wasdue to being maximize.
+This was due to being maximized in MdiChildActivate event of the main form.
+I took out
 I had them all derive an intermediary form class:

 NEED TO PUSH UP IMAGE EXAMPLE